ikhemissi/o365-activity-to-eventhubs/README.md

 azd provision
 ```

-This will created all required resources in Azure.
+This will create all required resources in Azure.

 ### Certificate creation